Home » Water Quality » Tap Water » Is Dallas Tap Water Safe to Drink?

 Last Updated on

-Latest water quality reports by the local Texas government has confirmed Dallas tap water as safe to drink, and the EPA recognized Dallas for having one of the safest drinking water in the US.
+The latest water quality reports by the local Texas government have confirmed Dallas tap water as safe to drink, and the EPA recognized Dallas for having one of the safest drinking water in the US.

-In this article, we’ll discuss the source of Dallas tap water, the treatment process, and the contaminant levels with respect to the EPA’s allowable limit.
+In this article, we’ll discuss the source of Dallas tap water, the treatment process it undergoes, and its contaminant levels compared to the EPA’s allowable limit.

 Dallas Water Quality Report: What is in the Water?